-Railroad crossings can present a dangerous situation for motorists.
-It is important to always remain alert to these crossings and never drive around lowered gates.
+Trains can travel on any track, in either direction and at any time.
+Motorists who ignore passive and active warning devices at railroad crossings risk serious and even deadly consequences.
+It is important to always remain alert to these crossings and never drive through flashing red lights or around descending or lowered gates.
 Remember these important tips: